h2oai/h2ogpt/docs/README_DOCKER.md

     "temperature": 0
     }'
 ```
-If ones sees similar output to below, then endpoint it up & running.
+If one sees similar output to below, then endpoint it up & running.

 ```json
 {